2BotOrNot2Bot/2BotOrNot2Bot-Backend/README.md

 }
 ```

-Example response body (matched): return opponent's user id and name of the chat bot
+Example response body (matched): return opponent's user id and name of the chatbot

 ```json
 {